 Since this warning, I have received hundreds of requests from around the country asking for a safe and natural flea and tick control for cats and dogs.
 The problem is: I don’t have one.
 At 5,300 ft above sea level, Boulder, CO doesn’t see a lot of bugs.
 This year, I have seen 2 fleas and 1 tick while examining animals.
 That’s 3 parasites total in 9 months.
 Even if I were to prescribe natural flea and tick prevention for my patients, I would not be able to measure it’s effectiveness.

-So, I reached out to holistic veterinarians in other parts of the country like Florida, Texas & New York to see what’s working for them.
+So, I reached out to holistic veterinarians in other parts of the country like Florida, Texas and New York to see what’s working for them.
 These are places with legitimate parasite infestations.
 Here is what they had to say:

 - Dr. Clay Bernard is a practicing veterinarian in Austin, Texas at Even Flow Holistic Vet.
 Here is Dr. Bernard’s protocol for flea and tick prevention:

 - Environmental Management.
 Nematodes (tiny worms) and diatomaceous earth applied to the areas in your lawn and garden can prevent infestations.

 - For your pet, he recommends using a flea comb to remove fleas manually 2-3 times per week and applying Wondercide daily.

 - For heavy infestations or flea allergic animals, Dr. Bernard uses chemical flea medications.
 He recommends his patient take liver protective herbs and supplements 7 days before and after the application.